Top Schools to Become a Doctor

 University of Vermont (UV) in Burlington

 Roughly 200 physicians graduate from UV's College of Medicine annually.
-In 2011, U.S. News & World Report ranked UV 20th among schools with training programs in primary medical care.
-During the same year, the school was ranked 60th by U.S. News & World Report for its medical research program.
+In 2015, U.S. News & World Report ranked UV 29th among schools with training programs in primary medical care and tenth in Rural Medicine.
+During the same year, the school was ranked 57th by U.S. News & World Report for its medical research program.

 UV's College of Medicine offers fellowships and residency programs in cooperation with Fletcher Allen Health Care.
 Areas of specialization include anesthesiology, dermatology, orthopedics and radiology.
 In addition to an M.D., UV medical students can pursue a master's or doctoral degree in a variety of fields.
 Possible programs include: